dbcli/pgcli.com/content/pages/named_queries.md

 ## Parameters Aggregation

-Named queries also supports parameters aggregation via two placeholders.
+Named queries also support parameters aggregation via two placeholders.
 `$*` for raw aggregation and `$@` for string aggregation.
-The former use the raw value of aggregated parameters, the later will quote each aggregated value.
+The former will use raw values of aggregated parameters, the later will quote each aggregated value.

 ### Raw Aggregation